Founded in 1850 in Nihonbashi-Odenma-cho, Chuo-ku.

 Nihonbashikodenmacho Store (Tel: 03-3661-7604)

-Member of the Tourism Association
+Member of Tourism Association